-The purpose of the PEA is to define the economic attributes and estimate the viability of a portion of the Company's assigned Inferred Mineral Resources associated with a single, 11,000 tonne/year of lithium hydroxide monohydrate (LHM), development phase, defined as Kindersley Lithium Project - Phase 1 Development Program (Phase 1).
+The purpose of the PEA is to define the economic attributes and estimate the viability of a portion of the Company's assigned Mineral Resources associated with a single, 11,000 tonne/year of lithium hydroxide monohydrate (LHM), development phase, defined as Kindersley Lithium Project - Phase 1 Development Program (Phase 1).
 As currently defined, Phase 1 includes the development of only 6,475 hectares (ha) or 16,000 acres, representing approximately 8 percent of GLC's acreage within the KLP area.
+This updated PEA, based on the analysis contained herein, upgrades a portion of the resources formerly categorized as Inferred Resources to Indicated or Measured Resources.